Portugal is a founding member of the EBRD and an important contributor to the Bank's work.

 Portugal and the EBRD: at a glance

 About €2mn donor funds supporting EBRD operations

 0.42% capital share

 €2.16bn Portugal-EBRD investments

-Portugal-EBRD investment has been strong in Poland with 44 per cent of joint investments, followed by Romania with 31 per cent, and Hungary with 25 per cent.
-Broken down by sector, 40 per cent of joint Portugal-EBRD investment has been in financial institutions, 32 per cent in energy, 17 per cent in infrastructure and 11 per cent in industry, commerce and agribusiness.
+Portugal-EBRD investment has been strong in Romania, followed by Poland, and Hungary.
+Broken down by sector, joint Portugal-EBRD investment has been strong in financial institutions followed by energy, infrastrucutre, and industry, commerce and agribusiness.

 Portuguese banks are also involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments issued by banks in countries of operations to foreign confirming banks.
 Over 800 foreign confirming banks and bank branches participate in the Programme, 11 of which are Portuguese.

 In 2018, there were 15 consultancy contracts totalling over €548,000 awarded to Portuguese consultants by the EBRD.